Frequently Asked Questions

 Q: Will I get a student ID card?

 A: Yes.
-After you enroll in your first session, you can email a photo and other information to us and a student ID will be mailed to you.
+As part of the admissions process, you will email a photo and other information to us and a student ID will be mailed to you.
 Your photo should be a jpeg photo "headshot" of you against a white/neutral background.
-The ID card will have a bar code/library card number on the back which will grant you access to our library databases.
+The ID will have a bar code/library card number on the back which will grant you access to our library databases.

 Q: Will all of my previous college credits transfer?